Why We're Here

 REFUNDS

-The programme will not give any refunds or credits after enrollment is confirmed.
+The programme will not give any refunds or credits after enrolment is confirmed.
 As training spaces are limited in number and by the hired venue, we ask that you ensure your availability to attend before committing to the course financially.

 The programme reserves the right to cancel any training before it begins.
 In that case any payments applicants have made will be refunded in full.